Anadea/anadea_jobs/src/jobs/middle-python-developer.md

 \- Shape the technical roadmap, focusing on innovation, efficiency, and growth.

 \- Participate in code reviews, design discussions, and team activities to maintain codebase quality and consistency.

-**We offer:**\
+**We offer**

-* Work with motivated professionals
+\- Work with motivated professionals

 \- Continuous performance reviews and appropriate changes in your compensation package